IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-SF.rst

 Chem\ *Flow* gives you the opportunity to also run the workflow on a cluster/supercomputer.
 If you are logged to a cluster/supercomputer, you may profit from the HPC resources using --slurm or --pbs flags accordingly.
 ChemFlow will automatically distribute the jobs for you after you answer some questions.
 To run it properly, you should provide a template for your scheduler using the \\-\\-header FILE option.
-Here are examples for this header file.
+Here are examples for this header file for Score\ *Flow*.

 * Example for pbs::